SanicBTW/FunkinSharp/README.md

 # Note Skins

-This feature is a quick and dirty one I made quickly to test the sustains and the new animation system I made, this feature its missing the goodies but it works most of the times
+This feature is a quick and dirty one I made to test the sustains and the new animation system I made, this feature its missing the goodies but it works most of the times

 If adding a skin on the middle of runtime, you'll need to re-enter the Note Skin Selection screen in order to make the engine scan again the folder and add the new skin